AgileVentures/LocalSupport/docs/installation/osx.md

 In order to work on LocalSupport on Mac, please fork and clone the project.

+If you need to setup your development environment then [gorails](https://gorails.com/setup/osx/10.13-high-sierra) has an excellent walkthrough.

 1. Install [RVM](https://rvm.io/).
 1. Install [Ruby 2.4.2](https://rvm.io/rubies/installing).
 1. Fork the http://github.com/AgileVentures/LocalSupport repo (fork button at top right of github web interface).